dipech/dipech.github.io/resources/data/blog/algoexpert-challenge/text.md

+**UPD:** I've finally done it!
+You can see my certificate at the portfolio page.

 I've decided to improve my skills of solving algorithmic questions and writing code without an IDE.
 I found many services like LeetCode, but decided to stick with algoexpert.io.
 Here I publish my solutions for questions I faced there.
 Every solution I published is written